matt-graham/mici/README.md

 parallel using `multiprocess`, use `arviz` to calculate diagnostics and use `matplotlib` to plot the samples.

+> ⚠️ **If you do not have [`multiprocess`](https://github.com/uqfoundation/multiprocess) installed the example code below will hang or raise an error when sampling the chains as the inbuilt `multiprocessing` module does not support pickling Autograd functions.**

 ```Python
 from mici import systems, integrators, samplers
 import autograd.numpy as np